nstoker/gofuel/README.md

 # gofuel

-An attempt at building a Golang powered Fuel tracking system for motorists.
+An attempt at building a Golang powered Fuel tracking system for me.
 Or anybody else really.

 ## End points